 Please contact one of our Connecticut personal injury attorneys at the earliest possible moment so that we can conduct an immediate investigation of your case.
 Our Connecticut accident lawyers handle these cases on a contingency fee basis and advance the costs to develop your case which means you do not have to come up with any money out of your own pocket.
 If there is no recovery then you will know legal fees and no costs.

-Do not delay and potentially ruin or greatly devalue your case.
-Contact one of our experienced Connecticut injury lawyers today.
+Do not delay and risk potentially ruining or greatly devaluing your case.
+Contact one of our experienced Connecticut injury lawyers today!